FaisalW15/Chipathon-2-SRAM-Design-/README.md

 To achieve a high access-time and lower propagation-delay, the main trade-off was with area due to increased amount of gates and a slight increase in power consumption.

+#Methodology
+The design flow started with constructing potential schematics with different design decisions, verifying functionality and propagation delay and power consumption through the simulation to select the best design.

+Each team member was responsible for the design and testing of one functional block, with the system integration being a team effort.